Last updated on September 20th, 2023 at 06:18 am

-This scam is working around the airport or any big station (for example Gare du Nord with the Eurostar and Thalys, the flow of tourist is important) you freshly landed in Paris looking for a taxi to drive you into the city or to your hotel.
+This scam is working around the airport or any big station (for example, Gare du Nord with the Eurostar and Thalys, the flow of tourists is necessary).
+You freshly landed in Paris looking for a taxi to drive you into the city or to your hotel.

 This is where some stranger driving around the airport or scouting the inside of the airport looking for targets will offer you to come into their car because they are going into the city as well/ or they have their own taxi business.
-So they gently offer to take you with them in exchange for a small fee less than the normal Uber/Taxi.
+So they gently provide to take you with them in exchange for a small fee.
+Less than the regular Uber/Taxi.

-Which obviously by the time you reach your destination will have been decoupled if you even reach your destination at all that it.
 Always be extra careful before hopping into anyone car.
-Ask what’s your name if you’ve ordered!
+Ask what’s your name if you’ve booked a taxi or uber!